Skip to content

 Driving After Revocation

-Defending a “Driving After Revocation” ticket: If Minnesota takes your driver’s license, consult a driver’s license attorney.
+Defending a “Driving After Revocation” ticket: If Minnesota takes your driver’s license, consult a defense attorney.
+After all, you don’t want a “Driving After Revocation” conviction.

+If the State revokes, suspends or cancels, wait until eligible for reinstatement.
+Then apply for reinstatement.
 This helps avoid a new driving-related criminal charge.
 And it also helps avoid an additional license revocation period.

 Penalties: driving after revocation